PhilippElmerMembership/pem.automic-chatbot/README.md

 # Automic Chatbot

-This is an example on how an Automic chatbot could be implemented.
+This is an example of a chatbot using GPT function calls to perform tasks on the Broadcom Automic Automation platform.
+This software is for educational purposes only and was developed for an AI presentation and workshop during the 5 years PEM conference 2024 in Vienna.
+PEM is an independant e-learning platform for Broadcom Automic Automation, available in English (https://pemautomic.com) and German (https://membership.philippelmer.com).

 ## Installation